JimmyRespawn/IPTV-Fluent/README.md

 ## Where can I find m3u link?

+Type 'iptv' into github search section.
-type iptv into github search or m3u links on any search engine.
+Or type 'm3u links' on any search engine.

 ## Terms of Service
 IPTV Fluent does not host or distribute any content or re-direct you to any resellers.
 Please find the open .m3u8 or .m3u link provided by other legal IPTV providers.